Rosario Casas Dupuy: Arrest, trial, and release

-Aldrich Ames is still a resident at the Federal Correctional Institution.
-He will most likely die in prison.
+Aldrich Ames spent the rest of his life in prison before dying at the Federal Correctional Institution, Cumberland, in 2026.

 Rosario was arrested at their home in February 1994, while her husband was detained a few streets away.
-Taken to an FBI office in Tyson’s Corner, Virginia, she began confessing within three hours of questioning.
+Taken to an FBI office in Tyson's Corner, Virginia, she began confessing within three hours of questioning.
 Although investigators initially suspected that her prior contact with KGB agent Igor Shurygin in Mexico City in 1982 might have led to her recruitment, they ultimately determined this was not the case.
-Her cooperation proved extensive, and as part of a plea bargain negotiated to secure her husband’s assistance in completing a full damage assessment, the charges against her were dropped.
+Her cooperation proved extensive, and as part of a plea bargain negotiated to secure her husband's assistance in completing a full damage assessment, the charges against her were dropped.

 In the 1994 plea agreement, Casas Dupuy pleaded guilty to espionage conspiracy and tax evasion, though she consistently denied ever handling CIA documents herself.
-She was sentenced to five years in prison, a concession made so she could one day be released to care for their five-year-old son, Paul.
-However, she wound up serving no prison time.
+She was sentenced to 63 months in prison, a concession made so she could one day be released to care for their five-year-old son, Paul.
+She served four years, after which she was deported to Colombia.
 While the couple forfeited their luxurious life in Virginia and most of the $2.5 million in Soviet bribes, they were permitted to retain three properties in Colombia to secure their son's future.

 In the wake of the scandal, Casas Dupuy fought to control her own narrative.
 She gave a revealing radio interview, where she reflected a profound sense of betrayal and disappointment in the man she had married "for pure love".
 When asked if she would reunite with Ames upon their release, she expressed deep doubt, stating that their relationship was severed by the distrust his double life had sown.
 She also fiercely denied salacious claims from a former maid, Trinidad Chirino, who had alleged the couple led a life of alcoholism and neglect, dismissing the accusations as a "defamation campaign".